 The Watch Photo Awards were launched on 1st May 2018.
 It’s the first annual international watch photography competition open to amateur watch lovers and photographers, as well as professionals.
 This year will feature six monthly competitions: one for every month from May to October, each on a different theme.
-The third round, which took place in July, has just ended.
-The theme was “Holidays”.
+The fourth round, which took place in September, has just ended.
+The theme was “Food and drink”.

 In accordance with the rules of the Watch Photo Awards, the jury (comprising Pierre-André Montjovet, Denis Hayoun, Marie de Pimondan-Bugnon, Edouard Haegi and Brice Lechevalier) met to pick out the ten best photos for the month.
 Each member of the jury chose two, based on the criteria of creativity, relevance to the theme and technical proficiency.